Our Approach to Sourcing and Human Rights

 Where we become aware that a vendor or its manufacturing factory is out of compliance, we take appropriate responsive action, which can include suspending all merchandise shipments from the offending vendor and/or terminating the business relationship.

-On an on-going basis, Ross monitors and addresses emerging compliance concerns through our partnerships with industry trade associations (e.g., American Apparel & Footwear Association, National Retail Federation, and Retail Industry Leaders Association), and our consultations with our legal counsels and international trade experts.
+On an ongoing basis, Ross monitors and addresses emerging compliance concerns through our partnerships with industry trade associations (e.g., American Apparel & Footwear Association, National Retail Federation, and Retail Industry Leaders Association), and our consultations with our legal counsels and international trade experts.
 We continue to enhance our compliance approach consistent with evolving risk and industry standards.

 Supplier Diversity

-We care about sourcing goods and services from a diverse set of suppliers.
+We care about sourcing goods and services from a diverse range of suppliers.
 Through our participation and membership in organizations such as the National Minority Supplier Development Council (NMSDC), the Women’s Business Enterprise National Council (WBENC), and the National LGBT Chamber of Commerce, we show our support for diverse supplier communities.

 Product Safety